On classical tensor categories attached to the irreducible representations of the General Linear Supergroups $GL(n\vert n)$: Tannakian induction: Proof of the structure theorem

-Suppose $G'$ is a semisimple connected simply connected group and $V$ is a faithful meager representation of $G$.
-Each irreducible constituent of $V$ then factorizes over one of the projections $p_\mu: G' \to G'_\mu$.
+So suppose $G'$ is a semisimple connected simply connected group and $V$ is a faithful meager representation of $G$.
+Each irreducible constituent of $V$ then factorizes over one of the projections $p_\mu: G' \to G'_\mu$ where $G' \cong \prod G'_{\mu}$.
 We then say that the corresponding constituent is of type $\mu$.

 \begin{lem} Suppose $V$ is an irreducible faithful representation of the semisimple connected group $G$ of dimension $\geq 2$.
-Suppose $G'$ is a connected semisimple group and $\varphi: G'\to G$ is a homomorphism with finite kernel such that \begin{enumerate} \item The restriction $\varphi^*(V)$ of $V$ to $G'$ is meager and for fixed $\mu$ every (nontrivial) irreducible constituents of type $\mu$ in the restriction of $V$ to $G'$ has multiplicity at most 2. \item If an irreducible constituent $W'$ occurs with multiplicity 2 for a type $\mu$ in $V\vert_{G'}$ (such a $\mu$ is called an exceptional type), then either \begin{enumerate}[label=(\roman*)] \item $W'$ is the standard representation of $G_{\mu} \cong SL(2)$, or \item there is a unique type $\mu = \mu_2$ such that $W'$ is the direct sum of the standard representation and its dual $W' = W\oplus W^\vee$ as a representation of the quotient $SL(W)$ of $G'$ or \item there is a unique type $\mu=\mu_0$ with $G'_\mu\cong Sp(W')$ or $(G'_\mu)_{sc} = Spin(W)$ such that the standard representation $st$ of $G'_\mu$ occurs twice. \end{enumerate} \item No irreducible constituent of the restriction of $V\vert_{G'}$ is a trivial representation of $G'$. \item The semisimple group $G'$ has at most one simple factor isomorphic to $SL(2)$.
-The index, if it occurs, will be denoted $\mu_1$. \end{enumerate} Under these assumptions $G$ is a simple group or $G'$ is a product of exceptional types. \end{lem}
+Suppose $G'$ is a connected semisimple group and $\varphi: G'\to G$ is a homomorphism with finite kernel such that \begin{enumerate} \item The restriction $\varphi^*(V)$ of $V$ to $G'$ is meager and for fixed $\mu$ every (nontrivial) irreducible constituents of type $\mu$ in the restriction of $V$ to $G'$ has multiplicity at most 2. \item If an irreducible constituent $W'$ of $V|_{G'}$ occurs with multiplicity 2 for a type $\mu$ in $V\vert_{G'}$ (such a $\mu$ is called an exceptional type), then either \begin{enumerate}[label=(\roman*)] \item $W'$ is the standard representation of $G_{\mu} \cong SL(2)$, or \item there is a unique type, say $\mu = \mu_2$, such that the restriction of $V$ to $G_{\mu}'$ is equal to either $ 2W\oplus 2W^\vee$ as a representation of the quotient $SL(W)$ of $G'$ for $\dim(W) \geq 3$ or equal to $W \oplus W^{\vee}$ for $\dim(W) = 2$ or \item there is a unique type, say $\mu=\mu_0$, with $G'_\mu\cong Sp(W')$ or $(G'_\mu)_{sc} = Spin(W)$ such that the standard representation $st$ of $G'_\mu$ occurs twice. \end{enumerate} \item No irreducible constituent of the restriction of $V\vert_{G'}$ is a trivial representation of $G'$. \item The semisimple group $G'$ has at most one simple factor isomorphic to $SL(2)$.
+The index, if it occurs, will be denoted $\mu_1$. \end{enumerate} Under these assumptions $G$ is a simple group or $G'$ is a product of exceptional types in the sense of (2). \end{lem}

+\begin{remark} For the connection to our case see Theorem \ref{meager-applies}.
+The cases (2)(ii) and (2)(iii) can appear for weakly selfdual weights, see Appendix \ref{sec:mult} for the possible $\lambda$.
+It is crucial here that we can assume $n \geq 4$. \end{remark}

 {\it Proof}.
 We may replace $G$ and $G'$ by their simply connected coverings without changing our assumptions, so that we can assume that $G$ and $G'=\prod_\mu G'_\mu$ decompose into a product of simple groups.
 Then $V$ is not faithful any more, but has finite kernel.
 The restriction of the meager representation $V$ to $G'$ decomposes into the sum $\bigoplus_\mu J_\mu$ of representations $J_\mu$ such that $J_\mu$ is trivial on $\prod_{\lambda\neq \mu} G'_\lambda$